fnand/histogrammar/README.md

 # Histogrammar

 Histogrammar is a declarative grammar for booking histograms with automatic filling and merging.
 It simplifies the process of reducing a huge, distributed dataset to a form that can be plotted, especially in a functional workflow like Apache Spark.
-It also generalizes the concept of histograms to an algebra of composable primitives, allowing them to be combined in novel ways.
+It is a standardized set of routines available in many programming languages that interoperate by serializing to and from JSON.
+It also generalizes the concept of histogramming to an algebra of composable primitives, allowing them to be combined in novel ways.

+That's the concise overview.
 Here's a simple example.

 ```scala
 import org.dianahep.histogrammar._